 Consider extending the hours of breakfast offerings at the deli or hot-food bar, and offer plenty of protein options such as omelets, frittatas and egg cups.
 Add a grain-free granola option to the bar alongside the regular granola, fruit and yogurt.
 You can also provide healthy add-ins at your coffee bar, like plain and flavored collagen products, and medium-chain triglycerides (MCT) oil.

 Finally, add variety by building around food themes or highlighting ethnic cuisine options at the deli or salad bar.
 For example, ride the popular wave of Taco Tuesday by setting up a build-your-own taco bar.
 Offer corn and flour tortillas and shells, as well as a grain-free option.
 Make a robust taco salad setup that includes a variety of chopped greens, crisp veggies like sliced bell peppers, julienned jicama, grilled onions and zucchini.
 Don’t forget roasted chiles and pickled jalapeños.
 Offer upgraded protein choices like grilled cilantro-lime steak or chicken, spicy pulled pork or carnitas.

-Kathy Hayden is a contributor to Progressive Grocer.
-She has been a writer, editor, media specialist and communications consultant for more than 25 years.
-Most of Kathy's work has been in the retail and foodservice food industry.
+Kathy Hayden has been a writer, editor, media specialist, publicist, and communications consultant for more than 25 years.
+Most of her work has been in the retail food and foodservice industries.
 She lives in Southern Maine.